qgis/QGIS-Documentation/docs/training_manual/vector_classification/classification.rst

 * Click :guilabel:`OK`.

 Now your :kbd:`AREA` field is populated with values (you may need to click the column header to refresh the data).
-Save the edits and click :guilabel:`Ok`.
+Save the edits and click :guilabel:`OK`.

 .. note::  These areas are in degrees.
 Later, we will compute them in square meters.